 The College of Liberal & Creative Arts has a list of scholarships available to students in the College.
 To apply for these scholarships, and to find more scholarships for which you may be eligible, go to the Academic Works Portal.

-We have two departmental awards that support student research and extracurricular professional development: the Jay P. Young Excellence in Anthropology Award and the Kiana Dressendorfer Award in Archaeology.
-The call for applications for both of the awards are sent out to students in the relevant departments in late January/early February.
+We have four departmental awards that support student research and extracurricular professional development: the Jay P. Young Excellence in Anthropology Award, the Kiana Dressendorfer Award in Archaeology, the Marcyliena Morgan Student Fund, and the Kenneth R. McCormick & Peter G. Jensvold Scholarship.
+The call for applications for these awards are sent out to students in the relevant departments in Fall and Spring.
 Award inquiries and completed applications should be emailed to anthro@sfsu.edu.

 Kenneth R. McCormick earned his B.A. in Anthropology from San Francisco State University.
 He went on to a rewarding career as a teacher in Daly City, California.
 While attending San Francisco State University, Kenneth R. McCormick received support that enabled him to pursue his dream of a higher education.